 Semester course, three hours. - SOCI 452.
 APPLIED SOCIOLOGY COLLOQUIUM.
 Guided intensive study of a specific sociological problem or topic under the guidance of one Sociology faculty member, and training in the art of professional speaking in the field.
 Students will orally present and defend their study proposals and completed final projects before the Sociology faculty and other students in the class.
 This course fulfills the discipline-specific Speaking Intensive (SI) requirement for Sociology majors.
 Prerequisite: junior status.
+Spring semester only, one hour.

-Spring semester only, one hour. - SOCI 460.
+SOCI 460.
 INDEPENDENT STUDY.
 Available to students with a minimum of twelve hours in sociology.
 Senior standing, permission of the department chair, and a faculty sponsor are required.

-Semester course, one, two or three hours. - SOCI 470.
+SOCI 470.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in sociology.
 Senior standing, permission of the department chair, and a faculty sponsor are required.

-Semester course, one, two or three hours. - SOCI 471.
+SOCI 471.
 WORLDVIEWS IN CONFLICT I: SOCIAL THINKERS FROM THE REFORMATION TO THE EARLY 20TH CENTURY.
 A survey of the classical era of sociological theorizing and the 20th Century development of those models.
 Includes Tocqueville, Comte, Marx, Freud, Weber, Simmel, Durkheim and major schools of thought such as conflict theory and functionalism.
 Attention is also paid to major themes of sociological theory, including community, authority, secularization, stratification, and alienation.
 Prerequisite: Junior standing or instructor's permission.

-Spring semester only, three hours. - SOCI 472.
+SOCI 472.
 WORLDVIEWS IN CONFLICT II: MODERN SOCIAL THOUGHT.
 An examination of the competing approaches to social theorizing that have come to prominence since World War II, with particular attention to American social theory.
 Topics include symbolic interactionism, the Chicago School, rational choice, globalization, ethnography, ethnomethodology, phenomenology, world systems, and post-modernity.
 Prerequisite: Sociology 471.